It’s time to show everyone what you’ve got.

 - Guidebook—Unless you can keep the routes in your head, it’s a good idea to bring a guidebook.
 This will help keep you and your partner on track and safe as you switch pitches.

 - Headlamp—You don’t want to be stuck in the dark on the side of a mountain.
 It’s recommended that both you and your partner wear a headlamp just in case it gets hard to see.
+This cheap one by Petzl will do the job just fine.

 - Comfortable Clothes—You’ll be doing a lot of climbing, so bring something that’s comfortable.
 While it’s generally recommended to wear cotton clothing for lead climbing, many multi-pitch climbers find that synthetic clothes are more comfortable to cover longer routes.
 Whatever you choose, make sure you dress for the weather (and make sure your partner does, too).